mvolkmann/blog/src/swift/SwiftUI.md

 ### `Section`

-These break a view into sections that are optionally labelled.
+`Section` views break a view into sections that are optionally labelled.
 They are also optionally collapsible.
-This was used in the `Form` example above.
+These are used in the `Form` section above and in the `List` section below.

 ### `Group`